xlecours/cbrain_javascript_client/docs/TagsApi.md

 var apiInstance = new CbrainApi.TagsApi();

-var authenticityToken = "authenticityToken_example"; // String | The token returned by /session/new

 var id = 56; // Number | ID of the tag to update.

 var opts = {